aco950/aws-cloud-prac-notes/condensed_notes.md

 ## Pricing - Fundamentals
    - You only pay for what you need/consume.
+     - You do not pay when things are not running.
    - No contracts/termination fees.
    - Pay less per unit as you grow.
    - Storage
      - The more you use, the less you pay.
      - Inbound data transfer is always free.
+   - Cost drivers:
+     - Compute
+     - Storage
+     - Outbound data transfer

-## Pricing - Options
+## Pricing - Options and Pricing Models
-   - Purchase Types:
+   - On-demand instances
+     - No long-term commitments or upfront payments
-     - On-demand instances (compute capacity by the hour and second)
+     - Compute capacity by the hour and second

+   - Dedicated instances
+     - Available with EC2 that is run in a VPC on hardware dedicated to a single consumer

-     - Reserved instances (low or no upfront payment instances)
+   - Spot instances
+     - Allows you to purchase spare computing capacity at discounted hourly rates.
-     - Spot instances (bid for unused capacity)
+     - Bid for unused capacity.
+     - No upfront commitments.

+   - Reserved instances
+     - Provide you with the ability to receive a greater discount - up to 75% by paying for capacity ahead of time.

+## Pricing - Support Plans
+   - Basic Support
+   - Developer Support
+   - Business Support
+   - Enterprise Support